material-motion/material-motion/specifications/actors.md

 **Named Intentions**: Actors may choose to support named Intentions.
 When a named Intention is committed to a target, two things must happen.

-1. Remove any previously committed target with the same name.
+1. Remove any previously-committed Intention with the same name from the target's actors.
 This may be on a different Actor instance.
 2. Provide the relevant Actor with the new named Intention.

 Example pseudo-code: